 The ninth president of Baldwin Wallace University, Dr. Robert Helmer has established himself as a dynamic leader in higher education with demonstrated strengths in curriculum development, enrollment, campus life, fund raising, and facility development.
 Dr. Helmer recently served as president of Lourdes University in Ohio, and prior to that position, served as Vice President for Academic Affairs and a faculty member.
 Dr. Helmer also served in teaching and research capacities at Marquette University, Indiana University, and Ancilla College.
 He holds degrees from the University of Notre Dame and The Catholic University of Louvain in Belgium, and received a Ph.D. from Marquette University as well as a J.D. from the University of Toledo.

-Dr. Cheryl Johnson-Odim, Provost and Senior Vice President of Academic Affairs, Dominican University
+Dr. Cheryl Johnson-Odim, Provost and Senior Vice President for Academic Affairs, Dominican University

 Dr. Cheryl Johnson-Odim is Provost and Senior Vice President of Academic Affairs at Dominican University in River Forest, Illinois.
 Her responsibilities include overseeing the hiring and promotion and tenure review of faculty members, curriculum development and oversight of all academic budgets.
 Her prior experience includes Professor of History and Dean of Liberal Arts and Sciences at Columbia College Chicago and Chairperson of the History Department and Professor of History at Loyola University Chicago.
 She has also taught at the University of Wisconsin Madison.
 Dr. Johnson-Odim holds a B.A. from Youngstown State University and a Ph.D. in history from Northwestern University; she was also a Fulbright Fellow in Nigeria.